eliorc/denzel/docs/source/tutorial.rst

 .. figure:: _static/request_flow_verify_input.png

-| When a user makes a request, the first pipeline method that the request will meet is :ref:`pipeline_verify_input`
+| When a user makes a request, the first pipeline method that the request will meet is :ref:`pipeline_verify_input`.
 | The :ref:`pipeline_verify_input` method is responsible for making sure the JSON data received matches the :ref:`interface we defined <api_interface>`.
 | In order to do that, lets edit the :ref:`pipeline_verify_input` method to do just that:

 .. code-block:: python3

-    .
-    .
     FEATURES = ['sepal-length', 'sepal-width', 'petal-length', 'petal-width']

     def verify_input(json_data):